Banque Française pour le Commerce et l'Industrie: Banque Française d'Afrique du Sud

 The Banque française d'Afrique du Sud (BFAS, “French Bank of South Africa”) was created in January 1895 by Jacques de Gunzbourg, with the aim to channel French savings into investments in South African gold mines. the BFAS also was an early shareholder of the Compagnie générale d'électricité, also founded in 1895.
-Its head office was at 9, rue Boudreau in Paris, in a newly constructed block near the Palais Garnier.
+From 1898 its head office was at 9, rue Boudreau in Paris, in a newly constructed block near the Palais Garnier.

 Banque Française pour le Commerce et l'Industrie

 In June-July 1901, Maurice Rouvier fostered the merger of the BIP and BFAS to form the BFCI, which was consequently nicknamed the "banque de Rouvier" or "banque Rouvier".
 Two thirds of the shares went to the former owners of the BFAS and BIP, both of which were subsequently liquidated; other participants included the Comptoir national d'escompte de Paris, the Société Générale, and the Banque de Paris et des Pays-Bas.

 Rouvier assumed the BFCI's chairmanship, and kept it when he succeeded Joseph Caillaux as finance minister in 1902.
 Ernest May was the bank's general manager.
 The BFCI developed an investment banking business based on the prior ventures of its two predecessor entities, and also expanded into Brazil and the Ottoman Empire.